korur/page/content/authors/admin/_index.md

 - Visitors
 ---

 Things get easier after the first step.
 Because the mind actually stops wandering and starts building things.
 How can you run a marathon if you don't know where the start line is?

+Whatever your ambition is take that first step now.
+Imagining creates the vision.
+Doing creates the product.

 Hi, I am Serdar! here is my camp for Data science projects.

-It is about the challenges I faced and the lessons learned in my journey.
+Here, I try to solve problems that I find interesting using Data Science.
+It is my starting line.
+What is more is the challenges I faced and the lessons learned in my journey.
 There were situations it was not easy to find the relevant guides or ways of doing.
 So I had to figure out from scratch.
 I share them too.
+And doing so spark new ideas as well!
 Most done in R. Some Python.

-Let’s explore the stories of data.
+Let’s dive in.